 - Wedding ceremonies at The Immaculata are celebrated on Saturdays only, at 11:00 a.m., 2:00 p.m. and 6:30 p.m.
 While any time of day is beautiful for a wedding at the Immaculata, each time slot has its own distinct advantages:

 11:00 a.m.: The most flexible time of the day.
 After a beautiful late-morning wedding, you can welcome your guests to a luncheon reception immediately after the ceremony, without needing to cover a time gap between the ceremony and the celebration.
 There is also ample time for photos in the church afterward, or, if you like, you can begin the wedding a bit later, at 11:30.

-2:00 p.m.: The perfect "not too early, not too late" ceremony time, despite the occasional need to work with a time gap between the end of the ceremony and the start of the reception.
+2:00 p.m.: A popular ceremony time, despite the occasional need to work with a time gap between the end of the ceremony and the start of the reception.
 The church is beautifully enhanced by natural light and the effects of sunlight on the stained-glass windows.
 Please keep in mind that confessions in the church begin at 3:30 p.m., so if your ceremony has a late start, you will have less time for photos inside the church.

 Weddings may not take place between the 2:00 and 6:30 time slots due to our Reconciliation service and Vigil Mass.

 - Rehearsals are scheduled the Friday before the wedding at 4:00 p.m., 5:00 p.m. and 6:00 p.m. on a first-come, first-serve basis.
 The only exceptions may be if the Friday is a holiday, solemnity or if there is a parish event at The Immaculata.

 - Wedding ceremonies on Sundays are never allowed.